MicrosoftDocs/microsoft-365-community/Community/content-type-propagation.md

 Before you start to create your content type consider the following:

-1. If its a Document content type, do you have the document template available, and does this content type need any metadata columns assosiated with it?
+1. If it is a Document content type, do you have the document template available, and does this content type need any metadata (built as site columns) associated with it?
-2. If its a List Item content type, do you have the list columns it should contain?
+2. If it is a List Item content type, do you have the site columns it should contain?

 > [!NOTE]
 > Content types created in the Content type gallery, when published, will be available to all sites and libraries in your SharePoint Tenant.

-Click **"Create content type"** to start the dialog to create a new content type, always make use of a custom Category, this will make management of the content types easier in the future.
+Click **"Create content type"** to start the dialog to create a new content type.
+Always make use of a custom Category as this will make management of the content types easier in the future.

 ![create new content type dialog](media/content-type-propagation/ct5.png)